IanHeywood/oxkat/setups/README.md

 * [Plot visibilities]() of the corrected calibrator data using `shadeMS`.

-* [Split the target data]() out into individual Measurement Sets, with the reference calibrated data in the `DATA` column of the MS. Note that only basic flagging commands will have been applied to the target data at this stage.
+* [Split the target data]() out into individual Measurement Sets, with the reference-calibrated data in the `DATA` column of the MS. Note that only basic flagging commands will have been applied to the target data at this stage.

 Flagging operations are saved to the `.flagversions` tables at every stage.
 Products for examination are stored in the `GAINTABLES` and `VISPLOTS` folders.